What is Avery Parents for Racial Equity?

 In 2017, a group of parents gathered in a living room and decided to start a group to advocate for children and families of color, and explore how we can make our school community more supportive and inclusive.

 We usually meet once a month in the Avery library.
 Some of us do book studies together - diving into issues involving race and education.
-We will be collaborating with PTO on at least one programming event this next year.
-We also collaborate with racial equity parent groups at all elementary schools in the Webster Groves School District.
+We are PTO-affiliated and collaborate with racial equity parent groups at all elementary schools in the Webster Groves School District.

 We strive to build awareness, solutions, and leadership for racial justice -- the systemic fair treatment of people of all races.
-We will generate transformative ideas, information and experiences/resources to produce equitable opportunities and better futures for all children and families at Avery.
+We will generate transformative ideas, information and experiences/resources to produce equitable opportunities and better futures for all children and families at Avery and beyond.